-Here are some companies that regularly hire nurses to work from home doing telephone triage.
-Note that all of these companies will not have openings right now — they are just a few to keep tabs on if this line of work interests you.
+Below are some companies that regularly hire nurses to work from home doing telephone triage.
+Note that not all of these companies are hiring now.
+Still, it's smart to keep tabs on them if this line of work interests you.

 Telephone Triage From Home – Companies to Consider